Disclosure: This page may contain affiliate links. If you purchase a product using one of our links, we might receive a commission. More Info.

 The long answer… brace yourself.
 I’m going to ramble.

-As most people, I’ve dreamed about writing a book.
-I used to write a lot of fiction in my younger days (no comment on my age) but I gave it up because getting published is very difficult and making money writing fiction is even more difficult so , “I put away childish things”.
+Like most people, I’ve dreamed of writing a book.
+I used to write a lot of fiction in my younger days (no comment on my age) but I gave it up because getting published is very difficult and making money writing fiction is even more difficult so, “I put away childish things”.

 I worked in the corporate world for about 14 years and began building and marketing websites as an affiliate marketer.
 The more of these micro websites I put up in a shit load of niches (bingo, deer hunting, wine corks, CB radios, and many more), the more writing I had to do… content for the websites, articles, email promotions, and more.

-I began to look for an easier way to self publish when I read Aaron Shepard's "Aiming at Amazon" 3-4 years ago.
+I began to look for an easier way to self-publish when I read Aaron Shepard’s “Aiming at Amazon” 3-4 years ago.
 Reading that book was a big a-ha moment for me.
-I shared my finding with my brother who now self-publishes as Aaron Shepard recommends in his book -- POD (Print on Demand) with Lightning Source.
-"The Legal Guide to Costa Rica" is now on it's 10th year and he no longer has the old school self publishing headaches of having to print books and fulfill the orders.
+I shared my finding with my brother who now self-publishes as Aaron Shepard recommends in his book — POD (Print on Demand) with Lightning Source.
+“The Legal Guide to Costa Rica” is now in its 10th year and he no longer has the old school self-publishing headaches of having to print books and fulfill the orders.